FICA tax explained for nonresident aliens

 OASDI tax is a part of FICA taxes that will be deducted from your payslip.

-If you’re an employee in the US, 6.2% of your paycheck will go toward OASDI withholding – which helps to fund Social Security.
+If you’re an employee in the U.S., 6.2% of your paycheck will go toward OASDI withholding – which helps to fund Social Security.

 do nonresident aliens pay social security tax

-FICA exemption for students
+FICA exemption for international students

-The FICA exemption period covers your first 5 calendar years of physical presence in the US if you are a full-time student at a US educational institution.
+The FICA exemption period covers your first 5 calendar years of physical presence in the U.S. if you are a full-time student at a U.S. educational institution.
 You are exempt for your first 2 years if you are not a full-time student.

 After this period of time has passed, international students are classified as Resident Aliens for Tax Purposes and are subject to withholding of FICA tax.